 Our entrees arrived.
 My employer gestured with a long, bony finger at the outside deck that ran around two sides of the restaurant.
 The professor frowned, not understanding, but I indicated that all would become clear later.

-So, we ate in near silence – the food was very good – punctuated by small talk.
+So, we ate in near silence – the food was very good – occasionally punctuated by small talk.

 My employer had the idea that the Claremont College press might publish her Bellona book.
-A possibly controversial book, based on a series of popular (and sometimes controversial) articles, written from the middle of a civil war that the United States had several fingers in, written by a distinguished alumna of the college...
+A possibly controversial book, based on a series of popular (and sometimes controversial) magazine articles, written from the middle of a civil war that the United States had had several fingers in, written by a distinguished alumna of the college...

 The professor, his attention clearly focused on his broiled scallops, said that he would put her in touch with the editorial staff of the press.

 Then his mouth quirked under his mustache.
 "You know," he said, "you sent me to my dictionaries.
-Websters, for example, does say that 'alumna' refers to a woman who graduated from, or attended, a college or university.
+Websters, for example, does say that the word 'alumna' refers to a woman who graduated from, or attended, a college or university.
 (Emphasis mine, of course.)
 But some other dictionaries do require graduation as a prerequisite for the use of the term."